Folklore: Damian D’Silva’s Homage to Singapore Cuisine

 It is hard to write about an eatery when expectations are so high.
 Firstly, Ka Soh has been around for a long time and is regarded by many as a Singaporean institution.
 Mention fish head beehoon and har cheong gai and its name would invariably turn up!
 And then, there is the fact that they are on the listed in the Michelin guide as a Bib Gourmand restaurant!
 With these two accolades, you won't be blamed for expecting the food to be stellar.

-Superbowl Jurong is one of those places like Big Splash which anyone living in the 70’s must have been before but probably haven’t been back in the last 30 years!
-Unless you are living or working around the area, I’d bet you have no reason to visit Superbowl Jurong.
-Well, now I am giving you […]
+This restaurant has relocated.
+Address updated Superbowl Jurong is one of those places like Big Splash which anyone living in the 70’s must have been before but probably haven’t been back in the last 30 years!
+Unless you are living or working around the area, I’d bet you have no reason to visit Superbowl Jurong. […]

 Antoinette: Infusing Hakka Flavours to French Food!